fluxcd/website/content/en/docs/faq.md

 Troubleshooting advice can be found on our [Troubleshooting Cheatsheet](/docs/cheatsheets/troubleshooting/).
 {{% /alert %}}

+## General questions

+### Does Flux have a UI?

+The Flux project does not provide a UI of its own, but there are a variety of UIs for Flux in the [Flux Ecosystem](/ecosystem/#flux-uis).

 ## Kustomize questions

 ### Are there two Kustomization types?